Degrees, Certificates and Awards

 Click on this link for a list of SBCC Skills Competency Awards and for specific course requirements.

 The Skills Competency Award (SCA) Program identifies courses which, when taken together, will best prepare students to enter the work force in their chosen field.
-Candidates for a Skills Competency Award are expected to complete at least 20% of the department requirements in residence at SBCC.
+Candidates for a Skills Competency Award are expected to complete at least 20% of the major requirements in residence at SBCC.
 Some SCAs may require a higher percentage of requirements completed in residence at SBCC.
 Skills Competency Awards are not state-approved.
 These awards provide future employers with verification that the student has mastered core competencies.
 Students must complete each required course with a “C” or better or Pass (P).

 Santa Barbara City College Department Awards